Friday, May 22, 2026

 those infants from long ago, when lions

-capsized what they devour
+capsized what they devoured

 right in front of you--you